Canonical Truth: Basic Definitions

-We start by giving a formal counterpart to the intuitive idea that a theory $T$ `uniquely fixes a transitive class model'.
+We start by giving a formal counterpart to the intuitive idea that a theory $T$ `uniquely fixes a transitive class model' and `uniquely fixes a transitive class model up to elementary equivalence'.
 This is not straightforward, as quantifying over proper classes is not possible in ZFC.
 This might be solvable by instead working in NBG, but we prefer to stick to ZFC for the moment, partly because the methods we intend to use (forcing, class forcing and inner models) are commonly developed for ZFC models.
 Thus, a proper class model of ZFC will always be an inner model of $V$.
 Of course, this will immediately trivialize our analysis when one assumes $V=L$, so that $L$ is the only transitive class model.
 To get a sufficient supply of inner models, we will hence assume sufficient large cardinals in our metatheory.

 Still, we need to deal with our inability, due to the lack of a truth predicate, to quantify over all inner models.
 This will be solved by formulating the uniqueness not as a single statement, but as a scheme.
-Still, we need to express that the class defined by a formula $\phi$ is a model of ZFC.
+This leaves us with the problem of expressing that the class defined by a formula $\phi$ is a model of ZFC.
 Again, this is not trivial, since ZFC is not finitely axiomatizable.
 Fortunately, for the case we are interested in, there is a workaround:

 \begin{lemma}{ } [See \cite{Je}, Theorem $13.9$.]
 A transitive class $C$ is a model of ZF if and only if $C$ is closed under G\"odel operations and almost universal (i.e. for every subset $x\subseteq C$, there is $y\in C$ with $x\subseteq y$). \end{lemma}